Once you have your HCG diet journal, you should log every piece of information into it. Every time you eat or drink, record everything. These include:

 - Never cheat.
 Keep accurate records during the HCG diet.
 Taking advantage of your food log will only result in you cheating yourself and your health.
 Keep a food journal and hold yourself accountable.

-- Log as soon as you finish eating.
+- Log in as soon as you finish eating.
 Once you are finished eating, log it immediately.
 Don’t wait until the end of the day because you are likely to forget what you ate earlier in the day, such as a cracker in the middle of the day or a fruit juice for lunch.
 Immediately log in after you eat.

 - Keep track of all the foods and beverages.
 An ideal way to track your food intake and beverage intake is by keeping a food journal.
 Log what you eat and drink.
 Aim for 8 glasses of water each day or 64 ounces.
 Fruit juices, tea, and coffee are extras and should not be counted as water intake.